jhordyess/search-locations/README.md

 6. Open the browser at <http://localhost:5173/search-locations>

-## To-Do

-- Use SI units in the radius input field.
-- Use ReactJS. 🤓

 ## License

 © 2021 [Jhordyess](https://github.com/jhordyess).
 Under the [MIT](https://choosealicense.com/licenses/mit/) license.
 See the [LICENSE](./LICENSE) file for more details.